aristocrats/sikky/README.md

 ## Workflow

-* `npm run build:ts` - transpile TypeScript down to ES2016
+* `npm run build:ts` - transpile TypeScript down to ES2015 with experimental support for ES2016 decorators
-* `npm run build` - transpile down to ES2015 and builds a bundle both for development and production
+* `npm run build` - transpile down to ES5 and builds a bundle both for development and production
-* `npm run build:dev` - transpile down to ES2015 and builds a bundle for development
+* `npm run build:dev` - transpile down to ES5 and builds a bundle for development
-* `npm run build:prod` - transpile down to ES2015 and builds a bundle for production
+* `npm run build:prod` - transpile down to ES5 and builds a bundle for production
 * `npm run lint` - validates all TypeScript files

 ## Why TypeScript, Rollup and Buble?

 TypeScript doesn't offer much more than just  selecting the module export type, and it bundles down to a horrible `ES5` code.
-So my choice TypeScript is set to bundle down to `ES2016`.
-From there it's up to you 'if you wannt to transpile down to `ES2015`.
+So my choice TypeScript is set to bundle down to `ES5` with experimental support for `ES7` decorators.
+From there it's up to you 'if you wannt to transpile down to a clean`ES2015` bundle.
 If so, you would need a real `ES2015 compiler`.

 Babel is the people's favorite, but it's not quick enough, and provides additional code in your bundled files for example if you are using `ES2016` classes.
 So the choice fell on `Bublé`.